mgsteinmetz/professional-portfolio/README.md

 This is my first published portfolio that employers can view to learn more about me, and work that I have completed!!

+If you want to check out my published page, head over to https://mgsteinmetz.github.io/professional-portfolio/

 Shown below is my webpage that includes a Navigation Bar and an 'About Me' section.
 The navigation bar has functioning links allowing for user to easily scroll through the page.